svenhominal/IPEO_Project_Group_4/README.md

 ├── utils.py                           Function used for analysis
 ├── YoloTraining.ipnyb                 notebook for example YOLO training │
-├── swissImage_50cm_patches            Data folder to be downloaded from [data] ├── swissSURFACE3D_hillshade_patches   Data folder to be downloaded from [data] ├── swissSURFACE3D_patches             Data folder to be downloaded from [data] └── inference.ipynb                    Data folder to be downloaded from [data]
+├── swissImage_50cm_patches/           Data folder to be downloaded from [data] ├── swissSURFACE3D_hillshade_patches/  Data folder to be downloaded from [data] ├── swissSURFACE3D_patches/            Data folder to be downloaded from [data] └── large_rock_dataset.json            Data folder to be downloaded from [data]

 [data]: https://enacshare.epfl.ch/bY2wS5TcA4CefGks7NtXg